hechmik/amazon_reviews/README.md

 ./script.sh dataset_links.txt
 ```

-If the script doesn't work you would have to change read, write and execute permissions as follows:
+If the script doesn't work you have to change read, write and execute permissions as follows:
 ```bash
 chmod 700 script.sh
 ```